Our 2023 farm walk season has finished. We will kick off another season of farm walks in early Summer 2024.

 These farm walks are an opportunity to Farming for Nature farmers to showcase their contribution to nature and good farming practices on their land.
 They are a great opportunity to meet likeminded farmers and to gain an insight into the creative and inspiring ways that farmers can incorporate, protect and enhance nature on their land.
-We have put together a provisional schedule for June – September 2023 which you can see below.
-These farm walks are now open for bookings.
-Places will be offered on a first come, first served basis.
 The walks cost €10 to attend in order to reduce the number of no-shows.
-This is a not-for-profit initiative and all monies received will be circulated back into the farming community
+This is a not-for-profit initiative and all monies received will be circulated back into the farming community.

 WHAT ARE THE ONSITE INSIGHT FARM WALKS:

 - This will be a 2.5 hour (approximately) visit to the farm and will include a walk around with the farmer/farm family, a look at some of the habitats and species present, as well as focusing specifically on actions the farmer has done for nature with their livestock and/or crops, and a discussion with the farmer about how they manage the land in support of nature.

 - Numbers will normally be restricted to approx. 25 attendees, so in order to secure a place you must to book a ticket beforehand through our booking system.
 You will receive the farm location and meeting point for the walk via email the week of the walk.